capytaine/capytaine/docs/user_manual/installation.rst

 .. [#] For the latest informations on the Apple arm64 architectures, see https://github.com/capytaine/capytaine/issues/190

-Capytaine requires Python 3.7 or higher.
+The latest version of Capytaine requires Python 3.8 or higher.
 It is compatible with `all currently supported version of Python <https://devguide.python.org/versions/>`_.